Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 We know that SEO goals need to be realistic.
 However, Ben Johnston of Sagefrog Marketing Group says: “Don’t look at a site and set arbitrary goals based on what you think sounds good, e.g. “we want to double our traffic”, or “we want 200% more users!” these are goals that are destined to fail.”

-“If you want to develop realistic goals, look at your past data and analytics and set predictive goals based on existing data and seasonality, e.g. “we had 70% more users during that time period, lets set tactics to increase traffic for that same time period using these tactics.”
+“If you want to develop realistic goals, look at your past data from your SEO dashboard and analytics and set predictive goals based on existing data and seasonality, e.g. “we had 70% more users during that time period, lets set tactics to increase traffic for that same time period using these tactics.”

 That’s why SH1FT‘s Aristide Basque recommends to “look at what you’ve been able to achieve in the past and where others in your industry are.
 Setting realistic goals can help you grow much faster.”